DanDreadless/Vault1337/README.md

 source ~/vault1337/bin/activate
 pip install -r requirements.txt
 ```
+`If you run into issues installing gmpy2 then run 'sudo apt install libmpc-dev'`

 **Generate a new APP Key for your instance and rename the .env.sample to .env and copy your new key inside**